Indentures of the Apprenticed Labourer Anna: 4 June 1835

 4.6 But of course the public sphere was not the only sphere of activity in which relationships, including labour relationships and black/white ones, played out.
 The Annas of this world were rarely, and only reluctantly, ciphers in the way this note of agreement inscribes; and also not all white people conducted their relationships in binary person/nonperson ways.
 It is then worth considering that working for Mrs Hockly might really have had an apprenticeship aspect to it, or it might not, and no evidence exists to draw conclusions either way.

 4.8 But alas, Grahamstown Anna’s working life both before and after the date of this agreement remains unknown.
-However, another Anna, born to freed but then indentured Mozambique slaves, became a nursemaid in Cape Town looking after Ettie Schreiner’s adopted children [Ettie was Olive Schreiner’s sister and the children were those of their older sister Alice, who had died suddenly as a young woman].
+In the remaining papers there is very little about Mrs Hockly, nothing at all about Anna or anyone else who worked in the household.
+However, another Anna, born to freed but then indentured Mozambique slaves, became a nursemaid in Cape Town looking after Ettie Schreiner’s adopted children (Ettie was Olive Schreiner’s sister and the children were those of their older sister Alice, who had died suddenly as a young woman).
 This Cape Town Anna subsequently became a senior figure in the Good Templars temperance organisation and also ran a number of homes to help destitute and pregnant young women.
-From the abolition of slavery on, the fortunes of members of this particular family improved, although for many other people things remained repressive and sometimes became worse than they had been before.
+From the abolition of slavery on, the fortunes of members of Anna Tempo’s family improved, although of course for many other people things remained repressive and sometimes became worse than they had been before.

-4.9 Whether the fortunes of Grahamstown Anna were similar to or different from those of Cape Town Anna’s parents is not known.
-And what is known concerns the agreement, the trace.
+4.9 Whether the fortunes of Grahamstown Anna were similar to or different from those of Cape Town Anna and her parents is not known.
+What is known concerns just the agreement, the trace.
 Once more attention is returned to the note of agreement itself and the sets of relationships and activities that it represents, while keeping firmly in mind the complexity of how these matters might have turned out in practice.